A Linux System call fuzz tester.

 and where possible it tries to provide something at least semi-sensible.
 "Length" arguments for example get

-Trinity also shares those file descriptors between multiple threads, which causes havoc sometimes.
+Trinity also shares those file descriptors between multiple processes, which causes havoc sometimes.

 See Documentation/HACKING for details.